Not already a member? Register a free account

 The Official History of the Falklands Campaign states that the proposal to establish a radio station in the South Atlantic came from the SPG in late April.
 The operation was code-named MOONSHINE.
 The station would be aimed at soldiers and their families, with popular music and news of interest to the Falklands.
 It would broadcast for four hours each day.
 Radio Atlantico del Sur was tasked with persuading Argentine troops currently occupying the Falkland Islands to surrender with minimum resistance.
 It would refer to the long-standing friendship between the British and Argentine Peoples, the lack of training of the conscripts compared with British troops, the physical isolation of the Islands, the lack of medical facilities, the fear of British special forces, and disillusion with the Junta.
 It would not demean or diminish loyalty to Argentina, or argue against the sovereignty claim, or attempt to create dissension between officers and ranks.
 The project was approved on 18 May and the first broadcast was made late the next day.
 The project lasted until 15 June, by which time 47 broadcasts had been made, three hours each evening from 2300-0200 and an hour in the morning from 0830-0930.

-We should also note that at the same time the Argentineans had taken over the Falkland Islands radio broadcasting station, renamed it "Liberty," and put TV News anchor Silvia Fernandez Barrio know as "Argentine Annie" on the air.
+We should also note that at the same time the Argentineans had taken over the Falkland Islands radio broadcasting station, renamed it “Liberty,” and put TV News anchor Silvia Fernandez Barrio known as “Argentine Annie” on the air.
 This station operated from 2 April to 26 June 1982.
-The anti-British propaganda broadcasts actually originated on a military base in the vicinity of Buenos Aires.
+The anti-British propaganda broadcasts actually originated on a military base Northwest of Buenos Aires near the Paraguayan border, although it claimed to be based on the Falkland Islands.
+Argentina established a “National Sovereignty Network” on 8 April to consolidate all Argentine broadcasting during the crisis.
 The short wave-facilities from Cable & Wireless on the Falklands were used to relay Radio Nacional Malvinas and to carry unscrambled radio telephone traffic to Argentina.
 Glenn Hauser adds in regard to Liberty:

 The opening and closing announcements were broadcast over a lush orchestral version of "Yesterday."
 The announcer said, "I am Liberty and I am speaking to you from the heart of our Malvinas, Georgias and South Sandwich Islands.
 I am a voice, a spirit, a country.
 I am now as ever a woman who is proud that the world listens when Argentina speaks."